Pope Leo IV

-Pope Leo IV (790 – 17 July 855) was the bishop of Rome and ruler of the Papal States from 10 April 847 to his death.
+Pope Leo IV (died 17 July 855) was the bishop of Rome and ruler of the Papal States from 10 April 847 to his death in 855.
 He is remembered for repairing Roman churches that had been damaged during the Arab raid against Rome, and for building the Leonine Wall around Vatican Hill to protect the city.
 Pope Leo organized a league of Italian cities who fought and won the sea Battle of Ostia against the Saracens.

 Early career

 A Roman by birth, Leo received his early education at Rome in the monastery of St. Martin, near St. Peter's.
 He attracted the notice of Pope Gregory IV, who made him a subdeacon; and was created cardinal-priest of Santi Quattro Coronati by Pope Sergius II.

 Pontificate

 In April 847, Leo was unanimously chosen to succeed Sergius II.
 As the attack of the Saracens on Rome in 846 caused the people to fear for the safety of the city, he was consecrated on 10 April, 847 without waiting for the consent of the emperor.